 to denote the set of arrows from $u$ to $u'$.

 We will also sometimes write

-to say that there exists an elementary movement from $u$ to $u'$ or from $u'$ to $u$. \end{paragr} \begin{definition} Let $E=(C,\Sigma,\sigma,\tau)$ be a cellular extension of a $n$-category and $u,u' \in \T[E]$.
+to say that there exists an elementary move from $u$ to $u'$ or from $u'$ to $u$. \end{paragr} \begin{definition} Let $E=(C,\Sigma,\sigma,\tau)$ be a cellular extension of an $n$-category and $u,u' \in \T[E]$.
 We say that the well formed words $u$ and $u'$ are \emph{equivalent} and write